-Some of the best UK and Ireland Bloggers offer their advice on b We often get asked what our top tips are for running a good blog, especially by people who are just starting out and want advice on how to write good posts, what they should be writing out and how to make sure people want to come back again and again.
+Some of the best UK and Ireland Bloggers offer their advice on b.
+We often get asked what our top tips are for running a good blog, especially by people who are just starting out and want advice on how to write good posts, what they should be writing out and how to make sure people want to come back again and again.

 She is @l3ahb3tan on Twitter.
 Video blogging is nothing new — after all, video has existed on the web long before YouTube.
 But video equipment is now cheaper, post production software more accessible, and online platforms on which to distribute video — such as YouTube — are easier to use than ever before.
 Still, only some of the many people posting videos regard themselves as video bloggers.
 Even though the notion of video blogging itself isn't new, the actual endeavor is still novel to many people.

 Blogging seems to be an entry point that most marketing people can easily wrap their heads around.
 For me it's always come down to five questions and the answer to all five has to be yes.
 Those five questions are: Are you listening to your online community? - Are you spending a minimum of two hours a day searching, reading Google alerts or using a monitoring tool like Radian6?
 Here is a visual decision tree that I use to see if clients/readers/individuals should create a blog.